If you benefit from the website, in terms of knowledge,

 Not a programmer (yet)?

-any puzzle or game you find here is available for download.
-Just
+for any puzzle or game you find here is available for download.

-scroll down to the bottom of most any description page and you'll find a
+Just scroll down to the bottom of most any description page and you'll

-"Download executable" link.
-Downloaded programs are in "zipped"
+find a "Download executable" link.
+Downloaded programs are in

-format to reduce size and may require an "unzipper" program unless you
+"zipped" format to reduce size and may require an "unzipper" program

 Here's a link